liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 The ill desire of "breaking others' eggs" to achieve one's single-minded idealist can't but produces more severe damage, since it demolishes the ethical fences that individualistic values set:

-> The categorical and irresponsible “it must be done at all cost” of the single-minded idealist is likely to do the greatest harm...
+> The categorical and irresponsible "it must be done at all cost" of the single-minded idealist is likely to do the greatest harm...
 All this surely indicates that our moral sense has been blunted rather than sharpened.
 When we are reminded, as more and more frequently happens, that one cannot make omelettes without breaking eggs, the eggs which are broken are almost all of the kind which a generation or two ago were regarded as the essential bases of civilized life.
-And what atrocities committed by powers with whose professed principles they sympathize have not been readily condoned by many of our so-called “liberals”.
+And what atrocities committed by powers with whose professed principles they sympathize have not been readily condoned by many of our so-called "liberals".

 > The virtues these people possessed—in a higher degree than most other people, excepting only a few of the smaller nations, like the Swiss and the Dutch—were independence and self-reliance, individual initiative and local responsibility, the successful reliance on voluntary activity, noninterference with one’s neighbor and tolerance of the different and queer, respect for custom and tradition, and a healthy suspicion of power and authority.